dodona-edu/judge-html/docs/pages/utility-functions.md

 ## `at_least()`

-The `at_least` function takes the amount of [Check]()s required, and a series of checks to evaluate (with support for (nested) iterables).
+The `at_least` function takes the amount of `Check`s required, and a series of checks to evaluate (with support for (nested) iterables).
 The function will pass once at least `amount` checks have passed, and further checks will no longer be evaluated.

 #### Signature